anpham6/squared-functions/README.md

     "removeEmpty": true, // Includes invalid conditions (optional)

     // Required
-    "value": "attr1", // Remove when: attr1=false OR missing
+    "value": "attr1", // Remove when: null or undefined "value": "-attr2", // Remove when: attr2=falsey
-    "value": "!attr2", // Remove when: present AND attr2=true
+    "value": "+attr3", // Remove when: attr3=truthy
-    "value": ["attr1" /* AND */, ":logical(OR)", "attr2" /* OR */, "attr3" /* OR */, ":logical(AND)", "!attr4" /* falsey + AND */] // Remove when: attr1-3=false,attr4=true OR attr2-3=false
+    "value": ["attr1" /* AND */, ":logical(OR)", "-attr2" /* OR */, "-attr3" /* OR */, ":logical(AND)", "+attr4" /* AND */] // Remove when: attr1=null + attr2|attr3=falsey + attr4=truthy
   }
 }
 ```

 Display block conditionals are performed after all update queries have been executed since updating a removed element might can be an error when document ids are not available.
+To remove an element all AND conditions are TRUE or one OR per group is TRUE.
+Using a view engine is recommended if you require a more advanced conditional statement.

 Returning an empty result or a blank string (view engine) is FALSE.
-Using a view engine is recommended if you require a more advanced conditional statement.

 #### Data Interchange